- Environmental Management

 Information on recommended storage conditions, selection of housing and framing materials, proper handling and display are included.
 Collection care personnel in cultural institutions are the intended audience for this guide, however, it will also be useful to photographers, artists, and the general public.

-This five-day workshop will be presented in three parts.
-You can select from Part 1, 2, 3 or attend the entire week of related presentations at a discounted rate.
+This three-day workshop will be presented in two parts.
+You can select from Part 1 or Part 2, or attend all three days of related presentations to get the most out of it.
 The workshop will be held in a small group setting, including lecture, discussion, and hands-on activities.
 A course binder of information, resources, process identification reference sheets, and inkjet print samples will be provided to participants.
 Catered lunches and breaks are included in the workshop fee.
 Sessions will run from 9am - 5pm each day.

 Part 1 – Beyond the Image—Visual Literacy and Methods of Looking